|Conventional short name:|

 Xrivizaja has a long and convoluted history, as befits a country with its lifespan.
 Beginning in the 7th century, Xrivizaja developed around the city of Palembang in present-day Uzon Tanah, and it soon grew to encompass the Malayan peninsula, Sumatera, Bornei, Butuán and Tondó in modern-day Bornei-Filipinas, and Java in present-day Mazapahit.
 The empire was a centre of Buddhist learning and thought, and many Buddhist scholars such as I-Ching and the famed monk Atixa (Atisha in English transliteration) visited Xrivizaja to take advantage of its Buddhist scholarship.
 At the beginning of the second millennium, Xrivizaja was able to fend off pirate attacks from the Hindu Tamil Chola empire, but found itself weakened and vulnerable, losing its eastern vassals and experiencing a decline in its military power.
 The empire reached its nadir in 1377, when Mazapahitian naval vessels attacked and were able to conquer Sumatera, including the Xrivizajan capital of Palembang.
 However, thanks to the quick thinking of the Xrivizajan emperor, the kingdom was able to shift its centre of power to Melaka across the strait, and eventually managed to regain Sumatera from Mazapahit when it too entered its own period of decline.
 Although the Portuguese forced Xrivizaja out of its capital of Melaka in 1511, the country stayed strong thanks to Chinese support and later treaties with the Iberian powers in the Philippines and Malacca.

-By the 19th century, Xrivizaja had developed into a prosperous trade empire, with a number of European enclaves under its vassalage.
+By the 19th century, Xrivizaja had developed into a fairly prosperous trade empire, with a number of European enclaves under its vassalage.
 However, by then its government was was becoming aware of the potential for power-hungry Europeans to overwhelm its mandala and turn into a vassal state.
 In order to keep the country's economic and political status, the emperor of Xrivizaja began to move his country towards the production of new material goods in high demand by Europeans, such as tin, gold, rubber, and oil.
 Chinese workers began to be brought in in large numbers to work in industry and ports, substantially boosting Xrivizaja's economic fortunes, but also resulting in the creation of ethnic tensions between the dominant Malays, Bataks and Minangkabaus and the newcomers.
 These tensions came to a head in 1939 when Xrivizaja was invaded by China, and led to widespread Sinophobia after the war.
-Although ethnic tensions nearly ripped the country apart in the early 1950s, the establishment of a constitutional monarchy and a system for ensuring racial harmony allowed the country to consolidate its status in the region and construct a modern nation-state.
-Today, Xrivizaja is one of the most developed economies in Southeast Asia, being a major oil producer and manufacturing centre as well as hosting a growing financial and IT sector.
+Although ethnic tensions nearly ripped the country apart in the early 1950s, the establishment of a constitutional monarchy and a system for reducing racial tensions allowed the country to consolidate its status in the region and construct a modern nation-state.
+Today, Xrivizaja is one of the most developed economies in Southeast Asia, being a major oil producer and manufacturing centre as well as hosting a growing financial and information technology industry.

 North: Xri Ðharrmaráza, Mÿqan̊ Ðaij